September Massacres: Numbers

 According to Pierre Caron there were almost 2,800 prisoners in early September.
 Between 1,250 and 1,450 prisoners were condemned and executed.
 According to Caron and Bluche 70% of the victims were killed in a 20-hour interval.
-Among the victims were 223 nonjuring Catholic priests and (arch)bishops who refused to submit to the Civil Constitution of the Clergy, 81 Swiss guards, and 40–80 political suspects, mostly royalists, aristocrats, and some former judges and ministers including the queen's best friend, the Princesse de Lamballe, the only political victim in "La petite Force".
+Among the victims were 223 nonjuring Catholic priests and bishops who refused to submit to the Civil Constitution of the Clergy; 81 Swiss Guards; and 40–80 political suspects, mostly royalists, aristocrats, and some former judges and ministers including the queen's best friend, the Princesse de Lamballe.
 The lives of about 1,250–1,600 prisoners brought before the people's courts were saved.
 In a few cases people were acclaimed as "patriots" by Robespierre, Tallien, Desmoulins, and Danton.
 Several prisoners for debts or alimony were released by Louis Pierre Manuel or by the police before 2 September.

-A total of nine prisons were violently entered during the five days of the massacres before the killings concluded on the night of 6–7 September; four were not visited (Sainte-Pélagie Prison, Prison Saint-Lazare, Tour du Temple and palais Bourbon).
+Nine prisons were violently entered during the five days of the massacres before the killings concluded on the night of 6–7 September; four were not visited (Sainte-Pélagie Prison, Prison Saint-Lazare, Tour du Temple and palais Bourbon).
 About 700 surviving Swiss soldiers, locked up in Palais Bourbon, marched to the town hall to take the oath and joined the volunteers.
 After initially indiscriminate slayings, ad hoc popular tribunals were set up to distinguish between "enemies of the people" and those who were innocent, or at least were not perceived as counter-revolutionary threats.
-In spite of this attempted sifting, estimated three-quarters of the 1,250–1,450 killed were not counter-revolutionaries or "villains", but included all the galley convicts, forgers of assignats, 37 women (including the Princess de Lamballe and Marie Gredeler) and 66 children.
-Some priests and women were of age, about prostitutes or insane not much is known.
+In spite of this attempted sifting, estimated three-quarters of the 1,250–1,450 killed were not counter-revolutionaries or "villains" but included all the galley convicts, forgers of assignats, 37 women and 66 children.